duliping/hello-world/README.md

 # hello-world
-Just create a test repository
+Just create a test repository.
 I'm learning to make and commit the changes at this moment.